 The Library Collection is designed to serve the local community.
 It is intended to provide a general level of subject strength supporting the broad scope of user interest and needs.

 We currently have access to on-line databases through the Pioneer Program provided by the Utah’s Online Library (onlinelibrary.utah.gov)

 The circulating collection needs to emphasize timely, accurate and useful informational materials to support the information needs of the community.
 Materials are/will be available in a variety of formats.

 Reference materials are for use in the library, ONLY.
 They provide quick, concise and up-to-date information and indexes.
 In additional, the collections also provide information not directly related to mission goals but which offers basic general knowledge.

 Electronic databases are an integral part of information services provided by the library.
 These databases are most notable for their timeliness and efficiency in locating information.

 Titles with continued value and those of current, accepted authority remain part f the collection and are replaced or repaired as use and availability demands.

 Specific Formats or Languages

-To meet the informational and recreational needs of the community, the Helper City Library will collect materials in a variety of formats including books, magazines, newspapers, audio books, videos, CDs, and limited government documents.
+To meet the informational and recreational needs of the community, the Helper City Library will collect materials in a variety of formats including books, audio books, videos, and limited government documents.
 All formats should be considered for collection, and non-print materials will be added to the collection according to the same criteria as print materials.
 The formats are chosen for durability, ease of use, and appropriateness of format to the subject area.